-Coconuts Caribbean Restaurant and Bar is an Island focused restaurant open since 2008.
+Coconuts Caribbean Restaurant and Bar is an Caribbean Island focused restaurant that has been open since 2008.
 They focus on Jamaican classics like Jerk Chicken.
-Some cool Steel drum live music was playing on our visit.
+Some cool Steel drum live music was playing on our 2009 visit, by 2016, the place was so loud on a Friday night, you could not hear much.
 Its chef also runs the cult classic Back-A-yard restaurant in Menlo Park.

-Decor, Vibe – Quirky colorful interior with lots of colorful artwork.
+Decor, Vibe – Coconuts Caribbean has a Quirky colorful interior with lots of colorful artwork.
 Bar area with counter seating, outdoor patio for Sunnier days.
-The place was packed with families, nearby locals, friends getting together, mostly folks in their 30′s to 40′s.
+The place was packed with families, nearby locals, friends getting together, mostly folks in their 30’s to 40’s.

 Soup of the day Spinach, Okra, Pork ($2.75 cup) was very good.
 An interesting green colored combination of zesty flavors.

-Jerk Chicken and Tender braised oxtail ($16.25) was a great combination.
+Jerk Chicken and Tender braised oxtail ($16.95) was a great combination.
 Traditional Jerk chicken was very juicy and tender.
 Oxtail falls off the bone and is flavored perfectly.
 Good rice and beans too.
 Could have used more Plantains though.
-Order some extra on the side.
+The chicken was actually better the next day as a leftovers.
+This probably gave the flavor to sink in.

 Macaroni and Cheese ($3.50) was awesome piece of baked goodness.
 A gourmet version almost as good as Flora’s in Oakland.

 Pina Colada ($7) reminded you of the Islands.
 Creamy and coconutty.
+Virgin version also available.
 Happy hour discount makes it cheaper.
+The Mango Mojito ($9) tasted like it has no alcohol, but later BAM, it hits you.

 Busha’s Jerk Pork Bites ($6.95) Mango Salsa, Jerk Dipping sauce had a good quantity of tender jerk pork that was pretty spicy and fatty.
 It is good if you are a spicy pork fan.